Youyu clan: Evidence in favor

-The Yu dynasty was mentioned alongside the Xia, Shang and Zhou dynasties in numerous historical Chinese works, including the Zuo Zhuan, Discourses of the States, Mozi, The Methods of the Sima, Master Lü's Spring and Autumn Annals and the Book of Rites.
-Based on the available texts, some scholars believe that the Yu dynasty lasted much longer than the reign of the Emperor Shun, and could be comparable in length to the Xia, Shang and Zhou dynasties that succeeded it.
+A Yu dynasty was mentioned alongside the Xia, Shang and Zhou dynasties in numerous historical Chinese works, including the Zuo Zhuan, Discourses of the States, Mozi, The Methods of the Sima, Master Lü's Spring and Autumn Annals and the Book of Rites.
+Texts from the Tsinghua Bamboo Slips cache have also reinforced this tie, with the excavated text The Government of Yu, Xia, Shang, and Zhou (虞夏殷周之治) being particularly notable for treating it on equal footing.
+This text notes that headware during this era was known as shou (首), and prioritised plainness over extravagance.